BonsDevelopment/EZLib-Documentation/Features/Application Events.md

-# Feature: Events
+# Application Checksums

+## Account Requirements
+* N/A

+**Description**

+The events feature provides the developer a way of knowing triggered events in their application.

+Events are powered by a user when they have initialized an application.
+If the application has `Application Events` enabled then the webhook will be sent a notification of triggered events.

+Please note that this feature is optional and is not required for your application to run.

-## Requries: N/A
+## Using Events

-**__Description__**

-Events notifies you through a webhook to notify you of the selected options.

-* Initialize (a new instance of your applicaiton has been initialized)
-* Login (a user has logged in)
-* Serial Validation (a successful validation of the user for a serial)
-* Log Exceptions (exceptions your application has thrown)

-**__Where can I find this feature?__**

-*Assuming you have created an application already.*
+*Requires an application to be [created](https://ezlib.io/apps/new)*.

-You click `Edit Application` under the options of your application then click `Application Settings` and check `Applicaiton Events`.
-Head over back to your applications and click `Application Events` under the options of your application.
-Click the selected options you'd like.
-Click on `Webhook` input a Discord webhook.
+__Enabling the events feature__

+1. Navigate to the EZLib website and onto the application page
+2. Click `Edit Application`
+3. Click `Application Settings`
+4. Enable the `Application Events` feature

+__Subscribing to events__
+1. Navigate to the EZLib website and onto the application page
+2. Click on the application you want to add a checksum for
+3. Click the `Application Events` found under the options of your application
+4. Click the `Webhook` tab
+5. Add a Discord webhook
+6. Select events you would like to subscribe to